ryanjwong/TicTacToe/README.md

 # TicTacToe
-TicTacToe
-Tictactoe in Python!
+TicTacToe in Python!
 Complete w/ PVP and Player vs an unbeatable AI!
 Have fun!